Knaackee/knaackee/README.md

 > Implementation of an automated system for emailing invoices, developed in C#.

 #### Visa Policy Update (C#)
-> Implementation of new requirements for visa policy using C#.
+> Implementation of new requirements for visa payment processing using C#.

 #### Website Relaunch (C#)
 > Redevelopment and modernization of a website using C#.